vfarcic/devops26/manuscript/15-advanced-pipelines.md

 Please stop watching the activities by pressing *ctrl+c*.

-## Explore The Syntax Schema
+## Exploring The Syntax Schema

-I bet that you wondered how I knew that the are instructions like `ovderrides` and `loop`?
-I could have consulted documentation in [jenkins-x.io](http://jenkins-x.io), but the one is not always up-to-date.
+I bet that you wondered how I knew that there are instructions like `overrides` and `loop`?
+I could have consulted the documentation in [jenkins-x.io](http://jenkins-x.io), but it is not always up-to-date.
 I could have consulted the code.
-As a matter of fact, most of what I know about pipelines comes from reviewing code of the project.
+As a matter of fact, most of what I know about pipelines comes from reviewing the code of the project.
 I did that not only because I like reading code, but also because that was the only reliable way to find out all the instructions we can specify.
-Fortunatelly, things got a bit simpler since then, and the community added means to consult the full syntax schema with a single command.
+Fortunately, things got a bit simpler since then, and the community added the means to consult the full syntax schema with a single command.

 ```bash
 jx step syntax schema